 Ms. Michelle White is the lead family law paralegal at our Los Angeles County office.
 Ms. White first started working in the legal field as a legal secretary in 1987 and quickly to a paralegal.
 Having over 30 years of experience in the legal field, Ms. White is well versed in divorce, alimony, child support, visitation, domestic violence, child custody and adoption.
 In her spare time Ms. White enjoys reading and spending time with friends.Read More

-Kendya Wyatt Paralegal at the Los Angeles County office.
-Kendya handles many cases across the spectrum of Civil Litigation, Criminal Defense, and Family Law cases.
-After her seven-year career as a Customer Services Supervisor at the Consumer Resource Network, she obtained a Paralegal Certificate from Charter College in Long Beach.
+Kendya Wyatt is a Paralegal at our office in Long Beach, CA. Kendya handles many cases across the spectrum of Civil Litigation, Criminal Defense, and Family Law.
+After her seven-year career as a Customer Services Supervisor at the Consumer Resource Network, she obtained a Paralegal Certificate from Charter College.
 Kendya began with the firm as a File Clerk and was promoted to Paralegal in 2015.
-Ms. Wyatt handles the Personal Injury cases as well as some Family Law cases and serves as a very important member of our team.
-Ms. Wyatt has also served as a Notary Public since February 2016.
+Ms. Wyatt handles the Personal Injury cases as well as some Family Law cases and serves as a highly valued member of our team.
+Mrs. Wyatt has also served as a Notary Public since February 2016.

 In her spare time, Ms. Wyatt enjoys watching and playing basketball with her husband of fourteen years.Read More

 Phoebe Ortega is a Legal Assistant in our Los Angeles County office.
 As Legal Assistant, Phoebe is our Immigration Team’s right hand.
 She assists with everything from filing petitions/exhibits, writing first drafts, to maintaining client documents.
 Phoebe can seamlessly handle any task that’s thrown her direction.